duneroadrunner/scpptool/README.md

 But pointers can point to different objects during the execution of the program.
 Does this mean that lifetime labels associated with the target of a pointer can refer to different lifetimes at different points in the execution of a program?

 No. (At least not currently.)
-Our description thus far of what a lifetime label is has maybe been a little misleading.
+Our description thus far of what a lifetime label has maybe been a little misleading.
 A lifetime label actually represents the lower bound of possible lifespans of any objects that might be targeted by the associated pointer/reference.
 (In the case of (raw) references (or `const` pointers), since they cannot be retargeted after initialization, there is only one possible object.)
 This lower bound is determined at the point where the pointer or reference object is declared (at compile-time).
 It's determined and set from either the initialization value, specified "constraint" annotations, and/or a default value based on the location of the declaration in the code.
 You might think of lifetime labels as sort of pseudo (deduced) template parameters.

 Often there is not enough information to determine the lower bound precisely.
 In such cases, the tool will use what information is available to try to verify safety as best it can.